rails/rails/guides/source/active_record_basics.md

 if you're curious.

-For class names composed of two or more words, the model class name will follow the Ruby conventions of using a CamelCase name.
+For class names composed of two or more words, the model class name will follow the Ruby conventions of using a UpperCamelCase name.
 The database table name, in that case, will be a snake_case name.
 For example:

 * `BookClub` - is the model class, singular with the first letter of each word capitalized.